bshsound/jomopans/README.md

 # jomopans
-#This repository contains scripts, found useful during the JOMOPANS project for monitoring underwater sound in the north sea
+#This repository contains scripts, guidelines and format - suggestions for underwater sound, used and developed during the JOMOPANS - project (https://northsearegion.eu/jomopans/)